facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 ## Creating a Model

 In order to write a generative model, your agent should extend `TorchGeneratorAgent`.
-This parent class implements `train_step` and `eval_step`, so you only need to implement your model and instantiate it through `build_model`.
-However, your model should implement the `TorchGeneratorModel` interface.
+This parent class implements `train_step` and `eval_step`, so you only need to implement your model and instantiate it through `build_model`. `TorchGeneratorAgent` will take care of many common generator features, such as forced decoding, beam search, n-gram beam blocking, top-k and top-p/nucleus sampling, etc.

+Additionally, your model should implement the `TorchGeneratorModel` interface: see the tutorial below for an example of this.

 ## Tutorial